patrickmao1/gosig/docs/spec.md

 ### Verifiable Random Function

-VRF is used to randomly select block proposers.
+VRF is used to randomly for selecting block proposers.
 We implement a VRF module as the paper specifies.

 The initial `seed` is a random number that's hardcoded into every node.
 We use `initSeed = sha3("Gosig")`